 Following the departure of its CEO, SGI sold OpenCFD to ESI Group in 2012.
 In 2014, Henry Weller and Chris Greenshields left ESI Group to continue management and development of OpenFOAM.
 On 10th December 2014 — the 10th anniversary of OpenFOAM’s initial release — they produced and released OpenFOAM v2.3.1.
 This release also formed the basis of the first public release of the development line of OpenFOAM (

 OpenFOAM-dev) through the OpenFOAM source code repository.
-The Foundation was relocated to the UK in 2014, with changes to its governance structure to attract funding for maintenance activities from large organisations that wish to participate in the evolution of the software.
+We relocated the Foundation to the UK in 2014, making changes to its governance structure to encourage funding for maintenance.
 The changes also encourage greater collaboration from individuals wishing to contribute to OpenFOAM for the public good.

 OpenFOAM 2015 Onwards